lookit/lookit-docs/docs/source/researchers-runner-releases.rst

 **Key Information**

-* We are switching how participant videos are handled by Lookit from a third-party service called 'Pipe' to a new system called 'RecordRTC' that works on Lookit servers.
+* We are switching how participant videos are handled by Lookit from a third-party service called 'Pipe' to a new system called 'RecordRTC' that is managed by the Lookit development team.
 * This change will affect all new studies by default.
 Existing studies will have the opportunity to update to the new system.
 * If you download participant videos, be aware that in the new system, the default file format for the videos is changing from .mp4 to .webm.
-We provide information on how to convert .webm files to .mp4s if needed.
+We provide information on how to convert .webm files to .mp4s below, if needed.
 * Please let us know if you experience any problems using the new system.
 It is possible to switch back to the old Pipe system for a limited time if you experience issues.

 **Detailed Notes**